Bluecraft-AI/gamefunnels-hub/README.md

 ## Available Games

 - [Stick Fighter](http://gamefunnels.ai/stick-fighter/) - A retro-themed stick figure fighting game with local multiplayer.
+- [Stick Shooter](http://gamefunnels.ai/stick-shooter/) - A retro-themed stick figure shooting game with power-ups and waves of enemies.

 ## How It Works